skrollme/homebridge-eveatmo/README.md

 ## history

+### 0.2.4
+- Removed specific retun-value from custom-characteristic, which seems to trigger firmware-update notice in EVE.app

 ### 0.2.3
 - Refactoring/Renaming (could break exisiting setups, so remove and re-add as new devices).
 - Switched room-device's main service to AirQualitySensor and added CO2-Characteristic.
 This should default Home.app let recognize it as supported sensor